loopbackio/loopback-datasource-juggler/docs/ldl.md

 #### ID(s) for a model
+A model representing data to be persisted in a database usually has one or more properties as an id to uniquely identify the model instance.
+For example, the `user` model can have user ids.

+By default, if no id properties are defined and the `idInjection` of the model options is false, LDL will automatically add an id property to the model as follows:

+    id: {type: Number, generated: true, id: true}

-* id: Indicate if the property is an `id` of the model.
-The value can be true, false, or a number
+To explicitly specify a property as `id`, LDL provides an `id` property for the option.
+The value can be true, false, or a number.

 - true: It's an id
-    - false: It's not an id
-    - 0: It's not an id
+- false or any falsey values: It's not an id (default)
-    - 1: It's the first part of the composite id
+- a positive number, such as 1 or 2: It's the index of the composite id

 LDL supports the definition of a composite id that has more than one properties.
 For example,